“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 With the right attitude, anything is possible.

-With the right attitude, success and happiness are not only guaranteed, but yours to enjoy along the way.
+With the right attitude, success and happiness are guaranteed and yours to enjoy along the way.

 A bad attitude sees a mistake and calls it a failure.
 A good attitude sees a mistake as a valuable lesson.

-A bad attitude experiences pain and finds superficial ways to “fix” it or bury it (usually with buying stuff you don’t need and can’t afford).
-A good attitude experiences pain and knows it’s temporary and knows to focus on gratitude and expectations to snap out of it.
+A bad attitude experiences pain and finds superficial ways to “fix” it or bury it (usually by buying stuff you don’t need and can’t afford).
+A good attitude experiences pain, knows it’s temporary and knows to focus on gratitude and expectations to snap out of it.

 Your future self is dependent on having the right (or wrong) set of attitudes.